 Hamiltonians are passionate about the Waikato River.
 It has long been recognised as a remarkable natural asset and a defining feature of our city.

-The River Plan is a plan for everyone.
-It has been developed over the past year with a team of experts and with feedback from the public.
+The River Plan is for everyone.
+It has been developed with a team of experts and with feedback from the public.

 The success of the River Plan relies on the Council working with Waikato-Tainui, the Waikato Regional Council, Mighty River Power, the Waikato River Authority, businesses and the community.
 Together we can achieve the vision and outcomes in the River Plan to transform Hamilton’s future.

 The River Plan is for all the people who live in and visit Hamilton.